sei-protocol/sei-js/packages/metamask-snap/test-ui/README.md

 ### Configuration
 #### Snap Origin
-- Change between the local snap server and using a published npm build by setting the  `VITE_SNAP_ORIGIN` environment variable in `.env.local` to your snaps origin (`local:http://localhost:8080` for local, `npm:@sei-js/metamask-snap` for the latest published npm version)
+- Change between the local snap server and using a published npm build by setting the  `VITE_SNAP_ID` environment variable in `.env.local` to your snaps origin (`local:http://localhost:8080` for local, `npm:@sei-js/metamask-snap` for the latest published npm version)